 Protect your organization from all threats - not just malware - even when computers and servers aren’t connected to the internet.
 Start your free trial and deploy CrowdStrike Falcon within minutes to start receiving full threat protection.

-CrowdStrike Falcon is ranked 1st in Endpoint Protection for Business (EPP) with 52 reviews while Kaspersky Endpoint Security for Business is ranked 12th in Endpoint Protection for Business (EPP) with 70 reviews.
-CrowdStrike Falcon is rated 8.8, while Kaspersky Endpoint Security for Business is rated 8.2.
+CrowdStrike Falcon is ranked 1st in EPP (Endpoint Protection for Business) with 48 reviews while Kaspersky Endpoint Security for Business is ranked 13th in EPP (Endpoint Protection for Business) with 66 reviews.
+CrowdStrike Falcon is rated 8.8, while Kaspersky Endpoint Security for Business is rated 8.0.
 The top reviewer of CrowdStrike Falcon writes "Speeds up the data collection for our phishing playbooks dramatically".
-On the other hand, the top reviewer of Kaspersky Endpoint Security for Business writes "A mature product offering good protection and very good features".
-CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Cortex XDR by Palo Alto Networks, Darktrace and Cybereason Endpoint Detection & Response, whereas Kaspersky Endpoint Security for Business is most compared with Microsoft Defender for Endpoint, Sophos Intercept X, Cortex XDR by Palo Alto Networks, Fortinet FortiClient and Carbon Black CB Defense.
+On the other hand, the top reviewer of Kaspersky Endpoint Security for Business writes "Easy to deploy, run and maintain".
+CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Darktrace, Cortex XDR by Palo Alto Networks and Trend Micro XDR, whereas Kaspersky Endpoint Security for Business is most compared with Microsoft Defender for Endpoint, Sophos Intercept X, Fortinet FortiClient, Cortex XDR by Palo Alto Networks and Carbon Black CB Defense.
 See our CrowdStrike Falcon vs. Kaspersky Endpoint Security for Business report.